Lotboks/twitter-frontend/README.md

 i couldev created this app with python since thats what im comfortable with but i saw no point in that since the interest is in next and nest.
 Since i started the project i developed it with the documentation, my past experience with other languages architecture, windsurf and chatGPT, its deffinetly not the most beautifull code i presume, but it was what i could come up with in that short period of time.
+If you have any more questions, you can contact me on email or phone.

 Best Regards
 Aleksandar.